naughtygopher/currency/README.md

 Computation is supported only between same type of currencies (i.e. currency codes are same)

 1. `c1.Add(c2 currency)` add c2 to c1, and update c1
+2. `c1.AddInt(main int, fractional int)` add the currency equivalent of the main & fractional int to c1
-2. `c1.Subtract(c2 currency)` subtract c2 from c1, and update c1
+3. `c1.Subtract(c2 currency)` subtract c2 from c1, and update c1
+4. `c1.SubtractIn(main int, fractional int)` subtract the currency equivalent of the main & fractional int from c1
-3. `c1.Multiply(n int)` multiply c1 by n, where n is an integer
+5. `c1.Multiply(n int)` multiply c1 by n, where n is an integer
-4. `c1.MultiplyFloat64(n float64)` multiply c1 by n, where n is a float64 value
+6. `c1.MultiplyFloat64(n float64)` multiply c1 by n, where n is a float64 value
-5. `c1.UpdateWithFractional(ftotal int)` would update the curreny's respective value, where ftotal is the total value of the currency in its fractional unit. e.g. INR, `UpdateWithFractional(100)` would set the main value as `1` and fractional unit as `0`
+7. `c1.UpdateWithFractional(ftotal int)` would update the curreny's respective value, where ftotal is the total value of the currency in its fractional unit. e.g. INR, `UpdateWithFractional(100)` would set the main value as `1` and fractional unit as `0`
-6. `c1.FractionalTotal() int` returns the total value of the currency in its fractional unit. e.g. INR, if the Main value is `1` and fractional unit is `0`, it would return `100`, i.e. 100 paise
+8. `c1.FractionalTotal() int` returns the total value of the currency in its fractional unit. e.g. INR, if the Main value is `1` and fractional unit is `0`, it would return `100`, i.e. 100 paise
-7. `c1.Percent(n float64) currency` returns a new currency instance which is n % of c1
+9. `c1.Percent(n float64) currency` returns a new currency instance which is n % of c1
+10. `c1.Divide(n int, retain bool)[]currency, ok ` returns a slice of currency of size n. `ok` if returned as `true` means the currency value was perfectly divisible by n.

+Why does division return a slice of currencies?

+Division unlike other operations, cannot be rounded.
+If it is rounded, it would result in currency peddling.

+e.g. ₹1/- is to be divided by 3.
+There are 2 options of dividing this by 3.
+	1. Set 33 paise per split, and retain the remaining 1 paise at source. (`Divide(n, true)`)
+	2. Set 1 of the split with an extra value, i.e. 34 + 33 + 33. (`Divide(n, false)`)

 ### Multiple currency representations